miraisolutions/SmaRP/README.md

 **SmaRP** reflects the Swiss pension system and uses corresponding legal parameters and data.
 An overview of these components can be found at e.g. https://en.wikipedia.org/wiki/Pension_system_in_Switzerland.
-A more detailed explanation is available on the Swiss [Federal Social Insurance Office](https://www.bsv.admin.ch/bsv/de/home/sozialversicherungen/ueberblick.html) website (in German).
+A more detailed explanation is available on the Swiss [Federal Social Insurance Office](https://www.bsv.admin.ch/bsv/en/home/social-insurance/ueberblick.html) website.

 Legal parameters in **SmaRP** are defined in [SmaRP/inst/application/global.R](inst/application/global.R), whereas data is stored under [SmaRP/inst/application/data](inst/application/data).